Saturday, August 10, 2024

 Fischer even has at the myths and legends surrounding the battles, and Revere’s place in them.
 Did you know the fate of the horse Revere rode to Lexington the morning of the battle?
 Or how the Rebels knew the British were attempting a crossing by sea?
 There are times when Fischer seems too content to print the legend, but he is meticulous in his sourcing and careful to separate the facts from the suppositions.

 Does he overstate Revere’s importance?
-I think he does extend a kind of bias of proximity, that because he was on the scene at moments of great consequence he made a unique difference to their outcomes.
+I think he does extend a kind of bias of proximity, that because he was on the scene at moments of great consequence he made a unique difference in their outcomes.
 He got captured before reaching Concord and spent much of the day hiding in the woods.
 But the boosterism is both enjoyable and credible overall.

 All in all, it is a marvelous way to begin your Revolutionary education, or reconsider what you thought you knew.